HectorRicardo/simple-music-app/README.md

       same behavior and functionality no matter if we're in Android, iOS, Windows, Linux, etc..
-    - However, the player's implementation can (and most likely will) be platform-dependent.
-The player will likely have to call into platform-specific frameworks and platform-specific APIs to get the audio media rendered, depending on the platform it lives in.
+    - However, the player's implementation can (and most likely will) be platform-dependent (the player will likely have to call into platform-specific frameworks and platform-specific APIs to get the audio media rendered, depending on the platform it lives in).
 We only care that the player's API is platform-independent.
     - Once you achieve this level of abstraction, your player will be callable as an independent entity from anywhere *within your app*, but not from